|Mesquite ISD | Contact Us | Site Map | FAQ|

 KEOM-FM airs a full schedule of live MISD high school varsity games during the school year.
 Play-by-play with KEOM sportscasters Ed Johnson and Steve Glenn is broadcast for boys' football, girls' volleyball, boys' and girls' basketball, boys' baseball, and girls' softball.

-KEOM-FM programming can be heard in every MISD classroom, grades K-12, through the Mesquite ISD Instructional Television closed circuit cable system.
+KEOM-FM programming can be heard in every MISD classroom, grades K-12, through the Mesquite ISD Electronic Media Services closed circuit cable system.

 Founded by Dr. Ralph Poteet, former Mesquite ISD Superintendent, the station signed on the air September 4, 1984 on 88.3 FM with 3,000 watts on a 250 foot tower.
 In 1992, It moved to 88.5 FM and increased its power to 61,000 watts after the completion of a new 415-foot tall city/school communications tower at Mesquite Memorial Stadium.